mcworkaholic/first-landing/README.md

 # first-landing
-My first website, courtesy of The Odin Project
+My first website, courtesy of The Odin Project and all its glory